 In 2012, the Centre for Social Entrepreneurship (CSE) was established to provide community partners with the opportunity to utilize the enthusiasm, creativity and innovation of our student learners to work on projects that build capacity and address specific gaps in services that they otherwise lack resources to achieve.

 The students in turn are exposed to exceptional experiential learning opportunities that enhance their skill levels and accelerate their employability.

 The best centres of learning do more than transmit knowledge – they’re catalysts for change.

 The Centre for Social Entrepreneurship (CSE) believes that people are innate changemakers and are invested in supporting student learning through development of social entrepreneurial skills and mindsets that promote innovative and transformative positive social change in collaboration with our many community partners.

-The CSE works closely with community partners to share knowledge and determine gaps in services, then utilizes the enthusiasm, creativity and innovation of student-led projects to provide changemaking opportunities for community partners that they may otherwise be lacking resources to fulfill resulting in the possibility of starting up a social enterprise as an additional sustainability tool!
+The CSE works closely with community partners to share knowledge and determine gaps in services, then uses the enthusiasm, creativity and innovation of student-led projects to provide changemaking opportunities for community partners that may otherwise be lacking resources to fill.

 Chad Lubelsky, J.W.
 Family Foundation Fund with CPI Students – Winter 2015

 Social Enterprise Network Central Ontario (SENCO)